ZunairaSid/100-Days-Of-DevOps/README.md

 - [x] Read/ write to a DynamoDB table using the AWS Management Console, AWS CLI, and the Python Boto3 SDK.<br>
 - [x] Managed data relationships in dynamo DB(one-to-one, one-to-many, many-to-many, hierarchical data).<br>
 - [x] Backup and restore data using AMIs and EBS.<br>
-- [x] Implemented a simple application that accepts CSV files, converts them to DynamoDB-JSON, and puts the data into a table with the same name as the file.<br>
+- [x] Implement a simple application that accepts CSV files, converts them to DynamoDB-JSON, and puts the data into a table with the same name as the file.<br>
 - [x] Deploy highly available web applications along with a highly available bastion host using the RDS database from a snapshot, Security groups, Launch configurations, Auto Scaling groups, and Application Load Balancer.<br>
-- [ ] Use the Database Migrations Service (DMS) to migrate a database from an EC2 server to RDS.
+- [x] Use the Database Migrations Service (DMS) to migrate a database from an EC2 server to RDS.<br>
+- [x] Use AWS DMS to migrate data to an aurora database.<br>
+- [x] Migrate a normalized relational database to an Amazon DynamoDB table.<br>
+- [x] Create simple lambda function.<br>
+- [x] Create an EC2 with lambda & shut it down using basic lambda function.<br>
 - [ ] Process DynamoDB stream using lambda.
-- [x] Deployed RDS multi-AZ and Read Replica.<br>
+- [x] Deploy RDS multi-AZ and Read Replica.<br>
 - [x] Set up an 2 EC2 instances with an autoscaling group and resized EBS volumes for performance.<br>
 - [x] Create a private RDS database and accesse it using EC2 bastion host.<br>
-- [x] Restored RDS instance using snapshot.<br>
+- [x] Restor RDS instance using snapshot.<br>
-- [ ] Migrate data from a Relational Database to DynamoDB.
+- [x] Migrate data from a Relational Database to DynamoDB.<br>
 - [x] Provision a DynamoDB Accelerator (DAX) on existing DynamoDB solution.<br>
-- [x] Utilized write sharding to optimize data ingestion in Dynamodb.<br>
+- [x] Utilize write sharding to optimize data ingestion in Dynamodb.<br>
 - [ ] Use Data Pipeline to copy DynamoDB data to an S3 bucket.
 - [ ] Choose the right size EC2 instance for cost optimization.<br>
 - [x] Create and configure a CloudTrail trail and a CloudWatch Logs & alarms ,in order to set up access email alerts for an S3 bucket write/read.<br>
-- [x] Created a Windows EC2 instance and connected it through the remote desktop protocol(RDP).<br>
+- [x] Create a Windows EC2 instance and connected it through the remote desktop protocol(RDP).<br>
 - [ ] Set AWS CloudWatch Logs and Incident Response using Elasticsearch ,Route 53 ,VPC Flow Logs,Elasticsearch Service and Kibana.
 - [x] Configure CloudWatch alarm with SNS and send email on EC2 shut down.<br>
 - [x] Config cloud watch dashboard to monitor resource utilization using custom widget and metrics.<br>